 Consistent results across stainless steel, aluminum, brass, and more

 Compared to CO₂ or diode systems, fiber laser engraving delivers sharper contrast, cleaner lines, and significantly deeper engraving on metal surfaces.
+Making it perfect for small business taking metal engraving orders.

-What Makes a 60W Fiber Laser Different?
+What Makes a 60W Fiber Laser Engraver Different?

-Power matters—especially for business use.
+Power matters, especially for business use.

-A 60W fiber laser sits in the sweet spot between entry-level machines and industrial systems.
+A 60W fiber laser sits in the sweet spot between 20w entry-level machines and industrial systems.
 With higher wattage, you can achieve:

 -

-Faster production speeds
+Faster production speeds for small batch orders

 -